hawk/lux/doc/lux.md

 **@**
 **@Regexp**
 Sets a loop break pattern for a shell to a regular expression (see [regular expression][]).
 This statement is only valid in loops.
-Even in nested loops.
-It is typically used to match output from a poll like command.
-When the given `Regexp` matches, the loop is immediately exited.
-The execution continues with the first statement after the loop.
-The test case fails if the loop is exited before the break pattern is matched.
-If no `Regexp` is given, the loop break pattern is reset (cleared).
+It is typically used to match output from a poll like command which is executed over and over again and after a while the command causes some output that will match the break pattern.
+When the given `Regexp` matches, the loop (and all nested loops) is immediately exited and the execution continues with the first statement after the loop.

+The break pattern is only searched for when the script explicitly is expecting some output.
+That is when a command like `?`, `??` or `???` is evaluated.
+It may be a prompt or whatever, indicating that the poll like command has produced all output that may match the break pattern.

+A loop with a break pattern can only exit by a successful match of the break pattern.
+If the loop exits anyway it will cause the test case to fail.
+Unless the loop break pattern is reset (cleared).

 **\[endshell\]**
 **\[endshell Regexp\]**